MolSSI-Education/cpp_programming/02-02-cpp-first-program.md

 > with `std::`.
 C++ allows you to group functions, etc, into *namespaces*.
 These are conceptually
 > similar to python modules (with many differences of course).
 You tell the compiler which namespace
 > a function or object belongs to with the `::` operator (called the *scope resolution operator*).
-> Details about namespaces are beyond the scope of this course.
+> Details about namespaces are beyond the scope of this course (pun intended).
 {: .callout}

 ~~~
-// hello_world.cpp

 #include <iostream>

 int main(void)